 California is divided into 13 main ecological regions and 177 sub-regions.
-Unique in topography, soil depth and pH, elevation, light and hydrology, each region provides a rich variety of ecological habitats, supporting many native plant species.
+Unique in topography, soil depth, pH, elevation, light, and hydrology, each region provides a rich variety of ecological habitats, supporting many native plant species.

-The Central California Foothills and Coastal Mountains region is characterised by its Mediterranean climate of hot dry summers and cool moist winters, and associated vegetative cover comprising primarily chaparral and oak woodlands; grasslands occur in some low elevations and patches of pine are found at high elevations.
+The Central California Foothills and Coastal Mountains region is characterized by its Mediterranean climate of hot dry summers and cool moist winters, and an associated vegetative cover comprising primarily chaparral and oak woodlands; grasslands occur in some low elevations and patches of pine are found at high elevations.
 Surrounding the lower and flatter Central California Valley, most of the region consists of open low mountains or foothills, but there are some areas of irregular plains and some narrow valleys.
 Large areas are ranchland and are grazed by domestic livestock.
 Relatively little land has been cultivated, although some valleys are major agricultural centers such as the Salinas Valley or the wine vineyard centers of Napa and Sonoma Valleys.
 Natural vegetation includes coast live oak woodlands, Coulter pine, and unique native stands of Monterey pine in the west, and blue oak, black oak, and grey pine woodlands in the east.

 The Central California Foothills and Coastal Mountains encompass:

-- The Tuscan Flows ecoregion, which is a gently southwest-sloping plateau with some steep canyons and a few steep volcanic cones.
+- The Tuscan Flows ecoregion is a gently southwest-sloping plateau with some steep canyons and a few steep volcanic cones.

-- The moderately steep hills and low mountains of the Southern Sierran Foothills ecoregion, which represent a transition from the Central California Valley to the Sierra Nevada.
+- The moderately steep hills and low mountains of the Southern Sierran Foothills ecoregion represent a transition from the Central California Valley to the Sierra Nevada.

-- The Camanche Terraces that are on gently sloping to moderately steep hills and dissected terraces along the eastern edge of the Central California Valley downslope from the central Sierra Nevada foothills.
+- The Camanche Terraces, on gently sloping to moderately steep hills and dissected terraces along the eastern edge of the Central California Valley downslope from the central Sierra Nevada foothills.

-- The Foothill Ridges and Valleys ecoregion, which includes ridges, steep hills, and narrow valleys in the interior northern California Coast Ranges.
-It extends from the Vaca Mountains and Blue Ridge in the south, to the Bald Hills in the north near the Klamath Mountains.
+- The Foothill Ridges and Valleys ecoregion, includes ridges, steep hills, and narrow valleys in the interior northern California Coast Ranges.
+It extends from the Vaca Mountains and Blue Ridge in the south to the Bald Hills in the north near the Klamath Mountains.

-- The North Coast Range Eastern Slopes ecoregion, which is located along the steep north-trending eastern edge of the Northern Coast Range mountains with sedimentary and ultramafic rocks.
+- The North Coast Range Eastern Slopes ecoregion is located along the steep north-trending eastern edge of the Northern Coast Range mountains with sedimentary and ultramafic rocks.

-- The Clear Lake Hills and Valleys ecoregion, which is a relatively low elevation area of the northern Coast Ranges, surrounded by ecoregions with higher elevation hills and mountains and greater relief.
+- The Clear Lake Hills and Valleys ecoregion, which is a relatively low elevation area of the northern Coast Ranges, is surrounded by ecoregions with higher elevation hills and mountains and greater relief.